Kvitekvist/FUS/README.md

 We wrote a [detailed guide](https://github.com/Kvitekvist/FUS/wiki/Performance-adjustment) on how to understand and adjust your ingame performance.

-# FAQ and troubleshooting
+# FAQ

 * The game is really blurry. -> Should not be blurry if you enabled a sharpener (ENB/Reshade).
 Make sure dynamic resolution is off!

 * Why is my performance so bad? -> See [above](#performance-adjustment).

-* My game is broken, interiors are too dark! -> You probably ran LOOT, didn't you?
-Press the [`Restore` button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png) in the plugins section (right) of MO2 to restore the intended load order for your profile.

-* You use 3D trees plus Myrkvior? -> We are only using the plants from 3D trees.
+* You use 3D trees plus Happy Little Trees? -> We are only using the plants from 3D trees.

-* Is XLodGen essential?
-I always only did TexGen then Dyndolod. -> Not essential, but you generate terrain LOD with xLODGen, tree and object LOD with DynDOLOD.

 * I see you are using USSEP from the Nexus, but I do not see the Skyrim VR - USSEP Compatibility Patch. -> USSEP thing is baked into cleaned master mod.